Europe wakes up to need for bank aid plan

-BRUSSELS It was a problem that Europe hoped would go away but after months of inaction, the EU has begun working on a scheme to shore up the region's struggling lenders as it battles to solve an intractable debt crisis.
+BRUSSELS, Oct 5 It was a problem that Europe hoped would go away but after months of inaction, the EU has begun working on a scheme to shore up the region's battered lenders as it battles to solve an intractable debt crisis.

 A creeping freeze in interbank lending, crucial to finance, and the shunning of European lenders on money markets has increased the problems of the region's banks, already burdened with billions of euros of risky loans.